 Just make something up to get people off your back

-Being straightforward and assertive works in a lot of cases.
+Being straightforward and assertive works in a lot of the time.
 Sometimes we figure it will create more problems than it's worth.
 In that case another popular strategy is to be mildly deceptive to make everyone leave you alone.
 This approach isn't for everyone.
-Some people don't want to be dishonest and think they shouldn't have to resort to hiding their non-drinking.
+Some people don't want to be dishonest, and think they shouldn't have to resort to hiding their non-drinking.
 Others are fine with it, and feel it's just an easy, practical way to avoid getting bothered.

 This strategy tends to work best for one-off encounters with people you don't know that well.
 If you're with a group of old friends, and they all know you don't drink, you can't exactly lie to them.